MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-overview.md

 > [!IMPORTANT]
 > If the Ethernet device for your virtual machine has more than nine characters, it won't be recognized by VM Insights and data won't be sent to the InsightsMetrics table.
 The agent will collect data from [other sources](../agents/agent-data-sources.md).

-## Access VM insights

-Access VM insights for all your virtual machines and virtual machine scale sets by selecting **Virtual Machines** from the **Monitor** menu in the Azure portal.
-To access VM insights for a single virtual machine or virtual machine scale set, select **Insights** from the machine's menu in the Azure portal.

 ## Limitations